 Finally, an effort to hyper-hydrate and soothe the skin should never come at the cost of ditching daily sun protection.
-Sure, you may not see as much of the sun during the next few months, but UVA rays — the aging and cancer-causing rays that penetrate through windows and clouds, and into the deepest layer of skin — are still kicking, all day, every day.
+Sure, you may not be seeing as much of the sun, but UVA rays — the aging and cancer-causing rays that penetrate through windows and clouds, and into the deepest layer of skin — are still kicking, all day, every day.

-As you gear up to do battle with the elements, holiday shoppers, and other forms of winter warfare, here’s how to keep your skin glowing — even in the shortest and darkest of days.
+As you continue to battle the elements, here’s how to keep your skin glowing.